stilllearning2/stilllearning2/README.md

 # stilllearning2
 Davids_Bookstore

-This was the course project for PROG 123 - Server Side Web Development using ASP.NET MVC.
+This was my course project for PROG 123 - Server Side Web Development using ASP.NET MVC.